proxmox/proxmox-backup/docs/tape-backup.rst

 - find the cleaning tape (in slot 3)

-- unload the current media from the drive (back to slot1)
+- unload the current media from the drive (back to slot 1)

 - load the cleaning tape into the drive